vippsas/vipps-developers/faqs/users-and-payments-faq.md

 Visa Electron is supported if card is enabled for online purchases.

+**Important:** To reduce risk there we do a 3D Secure setp-up for _all_ cards used for free-standing payments.
+We do, of course, not have the delegated SCA used in the app when users are making free-standing payments, so this additional sis required.
+If the issuer does not handle 3D Secure correctly, the payment will fail.

 Cards issued in the following countries are accepted:
 * EEA/EØS (European Economic Area)
 * UK